cheina97/liqo-network-docs/README copy.md

 - KindNet

 This can be problematic because Geneve does not support NAT (or IP changes) between the two hosts.
 When a Geneve tunnel needs to be established (such as between gateway pods and nodes), both hosts must be able to "ping" each other using the IP assigned to their network interface.
+In the case described above, the source address of the packets from the Gateway pod directed to one of the node via the Geneve tunnel is masquerated with the IP address of where the Gateway pod is running.

 This firewall configuration solves the issue using the same approach as the **\<tenant\>-masquerade-bypass** configuration.
 The double SNAT trick is also used here to prevent masquerading.
+That's because a SNAT rule that enforces a specific IP address nullify any subsequent SNAT rules targetting that address.
+The same applies to DNAT rules.
+For instance , if a packet uses 10.0.0.1 as the source IP, a SNAT that enforces 10.0.0.1 will nullify any subsequent SNAT rules targetting 10.0.0.1.
+Which means that if a SNAT is applied on traffic coming from the IP address of the gateway and enforces its same IP address, prevents the CNI from source natting packets from the gateway with the IP address of the node.
-Whenever a gateway pod is scheduled on a node, a rule is added only on that specific node (with the label `networking.liqo.io/firewall-unique`).
+Whenever a gateway pod is scheduled on a node, a rule is added only on that specific node (whose name is reported in the label `networking.liqo.io/firewall-unique`).
 It matches only traffic with the gateway IP as the source and the Geneve port as the destination.

 ```yaml
 apiVersion: networking.liqo.io/v1beta1